Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After his trip to England in 1861, Levi published: La Clef des Grands Mystères (The Key to the Great Mysteries), a sequel to his earlier work.
 Other magical works followed and include: Fables et Symboles (Stories and Images) in 1862 and La Science des Esprits (The Science of Spirits) in 1865.
 He also wrote Le Grand Arcane, ou l'Occultisme Dévoilé (The Great Secret, or Occultism Unveiled) in 1868, but published posthumously in 1898.
 Initially Levi’s writings and beliefs were thought to be highly imaginative for he believed in the existence of a universal “secret doctrine of magic” that had prevailed throughout history and was evident everywhere in the world.
 He also expanded on the theory of “Astral Light” based on his belief in animal magnetism.

 Until his death on the 31st May 1875, Levi continued to earn a comfortable living from his writings and giving occult lessons.
 Through a growing interest in Spiritualism and the popular rise of esoteric groups such as the S.R.I.A.
 (Societas Rosicruciana in Anglia), the Hermetic Order of the Golden Dawn and Madame Blavatsky’s Theosophical Society, Levi’s writings soon gained a respectable following.
 Levi’s magic had a deep impact on the Hermetic Order of the Golden Dawn and greatly influenced such people as S.L.
-MacGregor Mathers who wrote most of the orders rituals, Arthur Edward Waite who adopted the Baphomet sigil as the death card in his Rider Waite Tarot Deck, and of course Aleister Crowley with his associations with ‘The Beast’.
+MacGregor Mathers who wrote most of the orders rituals, Arthur Edward Waite who adopted the Baphomet sigil as the devil card in his Rider Waite Tarot Deck, and of course Aleister Crowley with his associations with ‘The Beast’.

 Eliphas Levi today is remembered as one of the key founders of the twentieth century revival of magic and contemporary witchcraft.